brettcutt/the-chefs-desire/README.md

   - My original solution was to add an `onerror` to all `img` tags and load a default 'missing image' picture.
 This didn't prevent the session from popping.
   - My next solution was to find a way to verify that the image address link exists.
 I achieved this by implementing some javascript found from https://stackoverflow.com/questions/24577534/javascript-how-to-check-if-a-typed-image-url-really-exists.
-  - The next problem with this code was it has a sub function within the main function.
+  - The next problem with this code, was it had a sub function within the main function.
 On the submission of a form with a broken image address, I would receive an alert but the process of form submission was too far ahead of the sub function to stop it from sending.
   - To counter this if I added `oninput` on the image `input` to check as the users image address is valid.
 If it isn', the classname of the input would change.
 Then on form submission a function would check the classname.
-If false cancel the form.
+If `False`, cancel the form.
   - This works pretty well but still with its own issue.
 Checking the image address takes a second to verify, so its possible to send the form before the validation is complete but this the best solution so far.